 Classification algorithms

 For structured data like ours (unlike unstructured data like text or pure images), tree-based methods are popular, as they work well with the nonlinearities and a large number of variables with different scales in the data.
 Decision trees also make no distributional assumptions on the data to reduce the misspecification error.
 In this classification problem, each leaf is associated with a probability of falling into the secure or insecure category, and the probability is trained using the training dataset.

-The main hyperparameter of the classification trees is the depth of the trees.
+The main hyperparameter associated with classification trees is tree depth.
 Deeper trees tend to capture more complexity of the training data but may suffer from overfitting when applied to the testing set.
 Shallow trees may suffer from losing essential splits in the data and underfit the training set.
-As a result, tree-based ensemble learning methods like the Random Forest, and Gradient Boosting help improve model performances by averaging and sequentially improving the base trees, which is particularly helpful when there is a large number of potential variables in our model.
+As a result, tree-based ensemble learning methods like the Random Forest, and Gradient Boosting help improve model performance by averaging and sequentially improving the base trees, which is particularly helpful when there is a large number of potential variables in our model.

 Random Forest is a kind of bagging algorithm, short for “Bootstrap aggregating.”
 The idea of the algorithm is to create many deep trees based on randomly selected subsamples of the training data with randomly selected variables determined at each split of the trees (the bootstrap aspect) and then using the weighted average of the results from the trees (the aggregating aspect) to reduce the total variance of the deep trees.

-Boosting, an alternative method to tree-based learning differs from the bagging method in that trees are grown sequentially instead of in parallel.
-Modelers usually start with a simple, shallow tree for prediction and then use the error in prediction from the previously grown tree to adjust the weights in the next iteration.
+Boosting, an alternative tree-based learning method differs from bagging in that trees are grown sequentially instead of in parallel.
+Modelers usually start with a simple, shallow tree for prediction and then use the error in prediction from the previously grown tree to adjust the weights on the observations in the training set in the next iteration.
 Errors are corrected by sequentially adjusting the weights in the existing models until no more improvements can be made.
 Weiss (2014) suggested that boosting methods tend to perform well at classifying minority examples because boosting places more emphasis on misclassified instances in the training set and the errors are more likely to come from the minority classes.
 Based on the performance across twenty-nine datasets, Tischio and Weiss (2019) find that models like Decision Trees, Adaboost, and Gradient Boosting perform better than other algorithms in the presence of imbalanced data.
 The gradient boosted tree improves the initial decision tree model by sequentially adjusting the model in the direction of the negative gradient of the loss function defined as the squared distance of predicted and actual values.
 In this application, we tried both random forest and gradient boosting trees and tune the hyperparameters on the cross-validated training set.

 Baseline model